 If you have hard water, you know it can be a pain.
 If you let hard water go untreated, you could end up with some tough cleaning to do in the bathroom and kitchen.
 More important, though, is that your plumbing system’s lifespan is lowered significantly thanks to hard water, a high concentration of minerals like calcium in your water supply.

 That’s why you may need a whole-house water softener to eliminate hard water at the source, right where it enters your home.
-Unfortunately, maintaining this system can seem like a pain as well.
+Unfortunately, maintaining your water heater can seem like a pain as well.
 However, as long as you stay on schedule and have plumbing technicians take care of the hard parts, it doesn’t have to be so difficult!

 The more you maintain your system, the less work you have to do in the long run, and the fewer repairs you’ll make.
 Read on for a handy reference to typical water softener maintenance.